rustyscreeps/screeps-game-api/README.md

 `screeps-game-api` is a Rust binding to the JavaScript APIs for programs compiled to WASM using [`wasm-pack`].

-Also in this organization is [`cargo screeps`][cargo-screeps], a binary program which wraps `cargo web` and lets one directly upload Rust WASM code to Screeps servers.
+Also in this organization is [`cargo screeps`][cargo-screeps], a binary program which wraps `wasm-pack` and lets one directly upload Rust WASM code to Screeps servers.

 These two tools go together well, but do not depend on eachother. `cargo-screeps` can compile and upload any screeps WASM project buildable with `wasm-bindgen`'s `wasm-pack`, and `screeps-game-api` is